For Parents: A Lot to Like

 The cost of education at UT Southwestern for Texas residents is substantially lower than nearly every private medical school in the U.S. or most public medical schools, according to data from the Association of American Medical Colleges.

-Tuition is approximately $15,200 per year for Texas residents.
+Tuition is approximately $16,500 per year for Texas residents.
 UT Southwestern works directly with students to obtain funding for their medical education.
-Most of the financial aid available is obtained through federal and state loan programs.
+Most of financial aid is obtained through federal and state loan programs.
 In addition, some scholarships from private sources are available.

 We know that funding a medical education can be a challenge.
 So, for a small charge, we allow students to pay tuition and certain fees in installment payments.